THE UNDEFEATED TERROR OF THE HEAVYWEIGHT DIVISION

-On September 23, 1952, 40,379 fans turned out at Philadelphia’s Municipal Stadium, producing gate receipts of $504,545 for Walcott’s defense against Rocky Marciano.
+On September 23, 1952, a raucous crowd of 40,379 fans turned out at Philadelphia’s Municipal Stadium, producing gate receipts of $504,545 for Walcott’s defense against Rocky Marciano.
 The fight was also shown on closed circuit TV in 50 theaters in 31 cities throughout the United States.
-The closed circuit television receipts totaled $125,000.
+The closed-circuit television receipts totaled $125,000.
 Joe’s second title defense earned him $188,070, while the challenger Marciano took home $94,035.
-The previous year, Joe DiMaggio was the highest earning baseball player with a $100,000 salary from the New York Yankee.
+The previous year, Joe DiMaggio was the highest earning baseball player collecting a $100,000 salary from the New York Yankees.
 Walcott nearly doubled that figure in just one fight!

 Rocky Marciano in training.
 (Click Photo to see video of Top 5 Notable wins)

 After the aggressive first round, Walcott began to box and punch, instead of just firing away with bombs.
 Unbeknownst to the champion Walcott, Marciano possessed the superhuman, relentless style of forcing his opponents to fight at a whirlwind pace that they were normally not accustomed to.
-Luckily for Jersey Joe, he was also in great shape, so much so that he was able to put on one of the most exciting displays of fighting ever seen in the roped square.
+Luckily for Jersey Joe, he was also in top-notch shape, so much so that he was able to put on one of the most exciting displays of scientific fisticuffs ever seen within the roped square.

-By Round 12, the challenger’s vision had manged to clear up and he was as dangerous as ever as he pounded away at the champion with both powerful fists slamming into Walcott’s skull and ribs.
+By Round 12, the Rocky’s vision had managed to clear up and he was as dangerous as ever as he pounded away at the champion with both powerful fists slamming into Walcott’s skull and ribs.

-Nonetheless, going into Round 13, Walcott had built up a commanding lead and was ahead in round scores of 8-4, 7-5 and 7-4-1.
-Because of this, even if he lost every succeeding round, all the Walcott had to do was just stay on his feet and he would still keep his heavyweight title by way of a draw.
+Nonetheless, going into Round 13, Walcott had built up a commanding lead and was ahead in rounds by scores of 8-4, 7-5 and 7-4-1.
+Because of this, even if he lost every succeeding round, all that Walcott had to do was simply stay on his feet and he would still keep his heavyweight title by way of a draw.
 Unfortunately for Jersey Joe, Marciano was not the type of fighter who wanted his opponents to hear the clang of the final bell.

-When the 13th round started, the challenger, fighting out of his effective crouch, advanced towards Walcott and hammered away with blistering blows that backed the champion up against the ropes.
-Just when Walcott was about to throw his right hand, Rocky fired his right fist first that exploded on Jersey Joe’s jaw with such force that it nearly caved his face in!
-As if shot by a cannon, the champion began to slowly collapse, whereby Rocky hit him with one more final blow – a thudding left hook before he went down for good.
+When the 13th round started, the challenger Marciano, fighting out of his effective crouch and bobbing and weaving, advanced towards his rival and hammered away with blistering blows that soon backed the champion up against the ropes.
+Just when Walcott was about to throw his right hand, Rocky fired his right fist first that exploded on Jersey Joe’s jaw with the force of a meteor that nearly caved his face in!
+As if shot by a cannon, the champion began to slowly collapse, whereby Rocky hit him with one more final telling blow – a thudding left hook to the skull before he went down for good.
 With his left arm hanging on the ring ropes like a broken coat hanger, Walcott looked like a battered rag doll.
 He then crumbled twisted to the canvas where he was counted out by referee Charlie Daggert at 0:43 of Round 13.

 It was such a great battle that it was voted the Fight of the Year for 1952 and the 13th Round was awarded Round of the Year.

-(Jersey Joe was now the ex-champion, however, he had a return bout clause that not only got him an immediate shot to reclaim his lost laurels, but he would also earn more than the new champion, something that Marciano was not too happy about.
+Though Jersey Joe was now the ex-champion, he did have in his contract a return bout clause that not only got him an immediate shot to reclaim his lost laurels, but he would also earn more than the new champion, something that Marciano was certainly not too happy about.

-Before the fight, Marciano was the 16-5 betting favorite and an Associated Press poll saw 34 of 36 sportswriters picking Rocky to win.
+Not surprising, before the second Walcot fight, Marciano was the 16-5 betting favorite and an Associated Press poll saw 34 of 36 sportswriters picking Rocky to win.

-After their epic first fight and devastating conclusion, it was apparent to all watching that Walcott came out in the rematch boxing cautiously, and even appeared gun shy.
+After their epic first fight and devastating conclusion, it was apparent to all watching that Walcott came out in the rematch boxing cautiously, and even appeared somewhat gun shy.
+Apparently, Jersey Joe still must have had the lingering pains and whispering memory of the power of Rocky’s punches bouncing in his brain prior to the sound of the bell for the opening round.
 Marciano, on the other hand, was bobbing and weaving and aggressively throwing battering ram shots.
-The first round was all Marciano as Walcott jabbed and danced away.
-Suddenly, after the challenger threw a jab, Marciano quickly countered with a left hook and a right uppercut that lifted Jersey Joe off the canvas and deposited him on the seat of his pants where he was counted out at 2:25 of the opening round.
+The first round started off all for Marciano as Walcott safely jabbed and danced away.
+Suddenly, after the challenger threw a jab, Marciano quickly countered with a left hook and a right uppercut that lifted Jersey Joe off six inches off the canvas and deposited him on the seat of his pants where he was counted out for the full ten count at 2:25 of the opening round.

-After referee Frank Sikora tolled the fatal ten-count, Walcott did get up, but it was too late.
+After referee Frank Sikora tolled the fatal ten-count, Walcott did actually get up, but it was simply too little too late.
 Jersey Joe, like every other former champion before him, failed to regain his championship.